 Our claim to fame is our ultra-low power chip technology and our rich integrated networking stack.
-The low power technology we developed results in Wi-Fi that uses so little power, products can run for years on standard batteries.
-And our integrated stack - running on a secondary "network" processor - offloads Wi-Fi services and networking functionalities from the host microcontroller.
-With this networking ability we're able to do something other Wi-Fi companies can't — deliver a solution suitable for even the most processing and memory constrained MCUs.
+Our low-power Wi-Fi uses so little power that products can run for years on standard batteries.
+And our integrated stack, running on a secondary "network" processor, offloads WiFi services and networking functionalities from the host microcontroller.
+With this networking ability we're able to do something other companies can't — deliver a solution suitable for even the most processing and memory constrained MCUs.
 Customers can marry almost any 8-32-bit microcontroller to our solution and get Wi-Fi quickly, easily and at low cost.
-Nearly any device can now leverage the large installed base of Wi-Fi access points to connect to smartphones, the existing Wi-Fi infrastructure or to the Internet We truly deliver on the promise of Wi-Fi - we call it the "Wi-Fi of Things."
+Nearly any device can now leverage the large installed base of Wi-Fi access points to connect to smartphones, the existing Wi-Fi infrastructure or to the Internet.

 Our products address the market demand for low power and low cost Wi-Fi connectivity.
-We meet these demands through our ultra-low power chip and 802.11 b and 802.11 b/g/n modules, suite of embedded and Serial to Wi-Fi software, and complete solutions and application development kits.
+We meet these demands through our ultra-low power Wi-Fi and Wi-Fi/ZigBee IP chips and modules, suite of embedded and Serial to Wi-Fi software, as well as complete solutions and application development kits.

 At the heart of our family is the low-power GS2000 family of chips, modules and application development kits.
 The GS2000 is the industry’s first chip to combine Wi-Fi and ZigBee IP on a single die.
 It extends IP connectivity everywhere, making possible a whole new class of battery or line-powered connected devices.